RAM0803/PayoneerAutomation_Box/README.md

 You can use any IDE like INtelliJ or Eclipse.
 I have preferred IntelliJ.
 In My video you can see intelliJ.

+_**Please do not that to run this automation script, you should have installed Java and Maven in your system and you have set your Environment Variables class path as well.**_

 **Steps to run the testcase : **

 1. Either you can download from githhub directly or you can clone using Github desktiop application.